 Belt has attracted interest and investment to south-central British Colombia

 since the famed Cariboo Gold Rush of 1861.
 That history lives on in the many heritage

 sites and museums that dot the landscape today.
 Based upon historic estimates,

-gold production in the Cariboo area was approximately 3.2 million ounces from Alluvial Production and 1.3 M
+gold production in the Cariboo area was approximately 3.2 million ounces from

-from lode mines.
+alluvial production and 1.3 million ounces from lode mines.